Giuseppe Lo Schiavo: Biography

+In February 2023 Lo Schiavo presented at CAFA Museum in Beijing the work Nike which is the largest resolution CGI artwork to date, with a resolution of 80.000 x 80.000 pixels showcasing Lo Schiavo's pioneering approach to pushing the boundaries of digital art.

+In 2022 Lo Schiavo signed the creative direction of the first published book illustrated by the AI tool Midjourney, authored by Paolo Stella and published by De Agostini.

-Giuseppe Lo Schiavo has been announced as the winner of the European project BioArt Challenge organised by the Museum of Science MUSE.
-The artist will start research on art and synthetic biology with the support of Cardiff University, Zurich University of Applied Science, the University of Trento and the Museum of Science MUSE.
+Giuseppe Lo Schiavo was the first winner of the European project BioArt Challenge organised by the Museum of Science MUSE with the support of Cardiff University, Zurich University of Applied Science, the University of Trento and the Museum of Science MUSE.

-Giuseppe Lo Schiavo was the first artist to be invited for an artist in residence program in the microbiology lab of University College London UCL in London.
+In 2020 Giuseppe Lo Schiavo was the first artist to be invited for an artist in residence program in the microbiology lab of University College London UCL in London.

 Glos started his career as an artist in 2011 with his series Levitation that was published and exhibited internationally.
 His recent artistic research focuses on exploring human civilization, sociology and biology.

 He currently lives and works between Milan and London.

 Awards and exhibitions

+Lo Schiavo is the winner of 2024 Premio Cairo the most important award for emerging artists in contemporary art in Italy.

 In 2021 Lo Schiavo is the winner of the European project BioArt Challenge organised by the Museum of Science MUSE.

 In 2020 Lo Schiavo was offered a one-year artist residence program at the university UCL in London in the Microbiology lab of the medical school.

 In 2019 Lo Schiavo was a tutor of History of Art at the Marangoni Institute in London that is part of Manchester Metropolitan University.